StyXman/ayrton/doc/source/index.rst

   eclipse a Python variable from an outer scope, and similar to when you define a function in `bash` with the same names as the executable (but that you can go around by giving the full path if you know it, which you can't do in `ayrton`).
+* You can't use Python keywords except where they are valit Python code.
+For instance, you can't use an ``--continue`` option).